Recommended Watercolor Supplies for Absolute Beginners 🎨

 If you're using tube paint or want to mix custom colors, a white mixing surface is handy.
 You can use a ceramic dish, a plastic palette, or even a white plate from your kitchen.

-💡I’ve used a beautiful flower-shaped ceramic palette since my early days of painting — it’s perfect for mixing smaller amounts of color without wasting paint.
-A few years in, I added a larger rectangular palette to my setup, which works beautifully when I’m using bigger brushes or need to mix more paint for larger projects.
+💡I’ve used a beautiful flower-shaped ceramic palette by Meeden since my early days of painting — it’s perfect for mixing smaller amounts of color without wasting paint.
+A few years in, I added a larger rectangular palette (also by Meeden) to my setup, which works beautifully when I’m using bigger brushes or need to mix more paint for larger projects.

 🎁 Want a printable art supply checklist to take shopping or hang by your workspace?